dsidedp/auth-apikey/README.md

    or like this
    `services.AddAuthentication(ApiKeyAuthenticationOptions.SchemeName).AddApiKey(opts => config.Bind("ApiKeyConfig", opts));`

-The default URL parameter name is `api-key`, http header - `X-Api-Key` but `ApiKeyAuthenticationOptions` allow to change those.
+The default URL parameter name is `api-key`, http header name - `X-Api-Key` but `ApiKeyAuthenticationOptions` allow to change those.